evaera/Cmdr/docs/10-commands.md

 # Commands

 No commands are registered by default.
 Cmdr ships with a set of default commands, which can be loaded if you so wish by calling [`Cmdr.Registry:RegisterDefaultCommands()`](/api/Registry#RegisterDefaultCommands).
 See [Default Commands](#default-commands) for a list.
+If you register a custom command with the same name or alias as a default command, your developer command will override the default implementation entirely.

 Commands are defined in ModuleScripts that return a single table.